Rucete ✏ Campbell Biology In a Nutshell

 4. Significance in Metabolism

-Electron Carriers: NADH and FADH₂ produced donate electrons to the electron transport chain, driving further ATP synthesis.
+- Electron Carriers: NADH and FADH₂ feed into the electron transport chain for ATP production.

 In a Nutshell